Englehart station

-Englehart station is located in the town of Englehart, Ontario, Canada.
-It was a station stop for Northlander trains of Ontario Northland before service was discontinued in 2012.
-In 2021 the Government of Ontario announced plans to restore service using ONR from this station north to either Timminis or Cochrane by the mid 2020s.
-The modern two-storey station replaced an earlier station.
-Englehart was the halfway point for the Ontario Northland and served as the engineer swap-out point.
-The Building itself houses all the signal services for the Northern route.
-Englehart maintains a locomotive engine to be running 24/7 in case of an emergency on both side of Englehart, same with Cochrane and North Bay respectably.
-Englehart also has 11 storage tracks and a machine shop for repairs.
+Englehart station is a railway station in Englehart, Ontario, Canada.
+It served as a stop for Northlander trains operated by Ontario Northland until passenger service was discontinued in 2012.
+In 2021, the Government of Ontario announced plans to restore passenger rail service through Englehart, with Ontario Northland service extending north to either Timmins or Cochrane by the mid-2020s.

+The current two-storey station replaced an earlier station building.
+Englehart was the midpoint of the Ontario Northland Railway and served as a crew change point.
+The station also houses signalling operations for the northern portion of the line.

+Ontario Northland maintains a rescue locomotive at Englehart for use in responding to stranded trains.
+Similar locomotives are also based in Cochrane and North Bay.
+The yard at Englehart includes 11 storage tracks and a machine shop for locomotive and rolling stock repairs.